oahull0112/oahull0112.github.io/docs/Documentation/ProgrammingLanguages/fortran.md

 Now that we have a working Hello World program, let's modify it to run on multiple MPI tasks.

 On Kestrel, there are multiple implementations of MPI available.
-We can choose between OpenMPI, Intel MPI, MPICH, Nvidia's nvhpc, and Cray MPICH.
+We can choose between OpenMPI, Intel MPI, MPICH, and Cray MPICH.
 These MPI implementations are associated with an underlying Fortran compiler.
 For example, if we type:

 `module avail openmpi`